Intracto/buildozer/README.md

 buildozer watch
 ```

-The watch task will watch the source files for changes and rebuild a task when a change is detected:
+The `watch` task will watch the source files for changes and rebuild a task when a change is detected:
 - Copy files [if needed](#copy)
 - Clean all dest folders
 - Compiles Sass to css
-- Use autoprefix for vendor prefixing
+- Use autoprefixer for vendor prefixing
 - Add scss sourcemaps
 - Minifies images and svg
 - Compiles ES6 to ES5
 - Concatenate `.js` files in the `concat` folder
+- Run `browsersync` if configured

 ### Separate tasks

-`buildozer clean` is run to clear all `dest` folders. `buildozer css`, `buildozer js` and `buildozer img` can be used to run the subtasks of `buildozer build`.
+`buildozer clean` is run to clear all `dest` folders. `buildozer copy`, `buildozer css`, `buildozer js`, `buildozer js-concat` , `buildozer svg-sprite` and `buildozer img` can be used to run the subtasks of `buildozer build`.

 ## Default folder structure

-This is the default folder structure:
+Buildozer knows what files it needs to compile because it uses a predefined folder structure:

 ```text
 project/